Difference Between A Prime Minister And A President

 The selection process for a Prime Minister is fundamentally different from that of a President.
 In parliamentary systems, voters typically elect members of parliament, who then choose the Prime Minister, usually the leader of the party that wins the most seats.
 This indirect selection process means that the Prime Minister is accountable to the parliament, not directly to the people.

 In contrast, a President in a presidential system is usually elected directly by the people through a popular vote or an electoral college.
-This direct mandate gives them a strong claim to legitimacy and allows them to act with a degree of independence from the legislature.
-However, it also means that they can sometimes face gridlock if the legislature is controlled by a different party.
+So naturally, this direct mandate gives them a strong claim to legitimacy and allows them to act with a degree of independence from the legislature.
+That said, it also means that they can sometimes face gridlock if the legislature is controlled by a different party.

 Stability and Accountability